-Hikurangi Enterprises is proud to host a two day event for East Coast communities focusing on the sustainable development of the coastal marine area for the benefit of hapū and whānau in Te Tairāwhiti.
+Hikurangi Enterprises hosted a two day event for East Coast communities focusing on the sustainable development of the coastal marine area for the benefit of hapū and whānau in Te Tairāwhiti.

-The conference will be held at the Emerald Hotel in Gisborne on 13 & 14 September 2018.
-There is no cost to participate but spaces are strictly limited and registration is essential.
+The conference was held at the Emerald Hotel in Gisborne on 13 & 14 September 2018.

 Conference Context & Purpose